 Alcohol must not be consigned via the mail system.

-Mail required by dates are available under each voyage or flight heading on the shipping and flight schedules page.
+Mail required by dates are available under each voyage or flight heading on the shipping and flight schedules.
 Mail delivery must meet the nominated cargo required by date for the voyage or flight.
-You may also contact the Supply Services Group on 03 6232 3372 for more information.

 Only available voyages/flights listed in the transport schedule will be used to deliver mail articles.
 It should not be expected that the AAD will be able to use other shipping options, eg tourist vessels, to deliver mail.
 Mail delivery to Antarctic stations by aircraft is possible, but senders must remember that delivery is not guaranteed.